 Strong and blue, this is one cocktail that almost drinks like two.

 There are so many riffs and variations on that legendary booze-bomb called the Long Island Iced Tea.
-I imagine there’s a bunch of them out there that many of us hadn’t heard of yet.
+I imagine there’s a bunch of them out there that many of us haven’t even heard of yet.
 And some of the ones we do know of are so brilliantly simple that nobody can claim to know who invented what particular offshoot and when.
-Even versions that have specific locations in their name, like the Long Beach, Tokyo or Texas Iced Teas don’t even necessarily hail from these spots.

-When mixing any variation of a Long Island Iced Tea, I recommend using all clear base spirits.
-Gin and vodka are see-thru to begin with, but you might be confused by the varieties of rum and tequila available, so definitely stick with white or silver versions of those.
-When you mix in the blue curacao, your cocktail will take on an almost crystal, sapphire complexion.
+When mixing any variation of a Long Island Iced Tea, I recommend using clear base spirits.
+Gin and vodka are see-through to begin with, but for the rum and tequila, definitely stick with white or silver versions.
+When you mix in the blue curaçao, your cocktail will take on an almost crystal, sapphire complexion.

 Ingredients